Flow-Launcher/Flow.Launcher/README.md

 ![pluginstore](https://user-images.githubusercontent.com/6903107/144528115-3b6baa89-f53f-40db-8426-02c4db8dd2b5.png)

-- You can view the full plugin list or quickly install a plugin via the Plugin Store menu in Settings
+- You can view the full plugin list or quickly install a plugin via the Plugin Store menu inside Settings

 - or type `pm` `install`/`uninstall`/`update` + the plugin name in the search window,